-This relationships, sex and health education policy covers Kessingland Church of England Primary Academy's approach to teaching relationships, sex and health education (RSHE).
+This relationships, sex and health education policy covers the Kessingland Primary Academy's approach to teaching relationships, sex and health education (RSHE).

 The core policy was produced by the Diocese of Norwich in collaboration with an external national RSHE Adviser.
 The policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.